Christ Among the Doctors (Dürer): Mantegna and Bellini

 Dürer became acquainted with Bellini on his (disputed) first stay in Venice in the mid-1490s.
 They very much respected each other.
 Bellini asked Dürer to paint a piece for him, and it was considered that Dürer maybe gave the Christ among the Doctors to him.
-Dürer wrote to his humanist friend Willibald Pirckheimer in Nuremberg that Bellini was "old, but that he was still the best" ("Er ist sehr alt und ist noch, der best in Gemäl").
+Dürer wrote to his humanist friend Willibald Pirckheimer in Nuremberg that Bellini was "old, and he is still the best" ("Er ist sehr alt und ist noch, der best in Gemäl").
 At the time Dürer arrived in Venice in the summer of 1505, Bellini's San Zaccaria Altarpiece was erected and surely was an event talked about not only in artists circles.
 Dürer paid homage to him by incorporating the figure of the single lute-playing angel sitting in front of Mary's throne into his Feast of the Rosary.
 The free interpretation of Bellini's original figure shows how Dürer used to respond autonomously to inspirational ideas of others.
 (The angel's head Dürer had prepared with a study drawn on the same sheet of Venetian paper as the head of the young Christ, now separated.)

 The half-figure on the far right side of Christ Among the Doctors is said to be perhaps a citation of Giovanni Bellini, but it is more likely that the figure was copied from a painting by Mantegna.
 In his Adoration of the Magi from around 1500, conceived too as a picture-filling sacra conversazione, the figure is also placed in the lower right corner.
 Dürer used this figure several times, in the Feast of the Rosary he was also working on at the time, the head appears somewhat hidden at the far left side of the panel.